Italo-99/Italo-99.github.io/index.md

 # Bio

 Hello!
 I'm **Italo Almirante**, a passionate control software developer, expert in Robotics & AI.
-I'm a Research Fellow at the ARS Control Laboratory, Dismi, Unimore (see at [ARS Control Lab](https://www.dismi.unimore.it/it/ricerca/laboratori-di-ricerca/laboratorio-di-automazione-robotica-e-controllo-di-sistemi-arscontrol)).
+I'm a Research Fellow at the ARS Control Laboratory, Dismi, Unimore (see my academic profilge at [ARS Control Lab](https://www.arscontrol.unimore.it/italo-almirante/)).

 [Linkedin Profile](linkedin.com/in/italo-almirante-62431a216) available.